Explained: Revenue-Based Financing for Early Stage Companies

 With revenue-based financing, investors provide a lump sum of capital in exchange for a fixed percentage of monthly revenue.
 The initial amount, up to a predetermined total amount (return cap), is paid back by the borrower.

 There are a variety of revenue-based financing firms, and the best fit for you depends on your capital needs.
 Firms can provide investments of anywhere from $10,000 to upwards of $5 million.
 At Novel Growth Partners specifically, we provide investments of $100,000 to $1 million with investment amounts of up to 30 percent of a company’s annual revenue.

-A company’s monthly royalty payment is not a fixed amount, but rather is a fixed percentage of the company’s gross cash receipts, which allows for a flexible payment depending on how a company’s sales are doing.
+A company’s monthly royalty payment is not a fixed amount, but rather is a fixed percentage of the company’s gross cash receipts.
+This instrument allows for a flexible payment depending on how a company’s sales are doing.
 Depending on the provider, total royalties paid are capped at 1.5x to 3x of the amount invested, and monthly payments range from 4 to 12 percent of the company’s gross cash receipts.